ChillBot-discord/Discord-Clusters/README.md

-# Discord-Clusters
+Auto-scaling cluster system for discord.py

-Auto-scaling cluster handler for discord.py
+IPC is optional, but requires `websockets==8.0.2`